nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/live-sass-setup.md

 ```
 7. Save `settings.json`.

-8. Create a folder called `styles` with a `sass` folder inside of it.
+8. Create a folder called `styles` with a `sass` folder inside of it:

 ```bash
 projectFolder